ibexa/documentation-developer/docs/updating/from_2.5/to_3.2.md

 # Update the app to v3.2

-First, you need to bring the app to version v3.2.
+To move from v2.5 to v3.3, first, you need to bring the app to version v3.2.

 ## 1. Check out a version